erickoukos/ces/README.md

 Add a New Position:
 Edit public/index.html.
-Add an option to the #candidate-position dropdown:<option value="Graphic Designer">Graphic Designer</option>
+Add to #candidate-position dropdown:<option value="Graphic Designer">Graphic Designer</option>

 Add Questions:
 Edit public/questions.json.
-Add a new position key with questions:"Graphic Designer": [
+Add a new position key:"Graphic Designer": [
-    { "text": "Describe your experience with Adobe Illustrator.", "marks": 4 }, { "text": "How do you ensure brand consistency?", "marks": 4 }, { "text": "Share a design project example.", "marks": 5 }, { "text": "How do you meet campaign deadlines?", "marks": 5 }, { "text": "What tools do you use for prototyping?", "marks": 4 }, { "text": "How do you handle client feedback?", "marks": 4 }, { "text": "Describe a challenging design project.", "marks": 5 }, { "text": "How do you stay updated with design trends?", "marks": 4 }, { "text": "What is your approach to typography?", "marks": 4 }, { "text": "How do you optimize designs for digital?", "marks": 4 }
+    `{ "text": "Describe your experience with Adobe Illustrator.", "marks": 4 },` `{ "text": "How do you ensure brand consistency?", "marks": 4 },` `{ "text": "Share a design project example.", "marks": 5 },` `{ "text": "How do you meet campaign deadlines?", "marks": 5 },` `{ "text": "What tools do you use for prototyping?", "marks": 4 },` `{ "text": "How do you handle client feedback?", "marks": 4 },` `{ "text": "Describe a challenging design project.", "marks": 5 },` `{ "text": "How do you stay updated with design trends?", "marks": 4 },` `{ "text": "What is your approach to typography?", "marks": 4 },` `{ "text": "How do you optimize designs for digital?", "marks": 4 }` ]
-]

-Ensure total marks (questions + criteria) sum to 50.
+Ensure total marks: 40 (questions) + 10 (criteria) = 50.

 Restart Server:
-Stop and restart the server (npm start) to load changes.
+Stop and run npm start.